Emperor-Ovaltine/gideon/README.md

 # Edit .env with your Discord token, OpenRouter API key, AI Horde API key,
 # AND set the DATA_DIRECTORY to an absolute path where the bot can write data.
 # Example: DATA_DIRECTORY=/home/user/gideon_data
-# If DATA_DIRECTORY is not set, data will be stored in a 'data' subdirectory
+# If DATA_DIRECTORY is not set, data (including the SQLite database file, typically 'gideon.db')
-# within the project, which might not be ideal for persistence.
+# will be stored in a 'data' subdirectory within the project.

 # Launch
 python3 -m src